 Venice has a moderately continental climate with cold, wet winters and hot, humid summers.
 Pack a hat, scarf, and umbrella if you are visiting in cold weather, and light, breathable clothes in warm weather.

 Venice is made up of six islets: Castello, Cannaregio, Santa Croce, Dorsoduro, San Marco, and San Polo.
-San Polo is the most central islet so try and stay as close to it as possible, but San Marco and Cannaregio are also good choices.
+San Polo is the most central islet, so try to stay as close to it as possible.
+San Marco and Cannaregio are also good choices, especially if you want to get into the local culture.

-This city has other great neighborhoods but since you are looking for Venice travel tips for first-timers, these are the best choices!
-You don’t want to spend your whole trip traveling back and forth in water taxis.
+This city has other great neighborhoods, but since you are looking for Venice travel tips for first-timers, these are the best choices!
+You don’t want to spend your whole trip traveling back and forth in water taxis and get just a few hours for sightseeing.

-Italians rarely tip in restaurants and when they do, it’s only when the food and/or service was exceptional.
+Italians rarely tip in restaurants, and when they do, it’s only when the food and/or service is exceptional.
 While it’s definitely not a requirement, Venetians have grown to expect tips from tourists.
 However, you only have to tip around €1 per person or roughly 10% of the bill.

 Venice is a fantastic place for tourists to visit, but there are lots of things to know before visiting Venice to have the best vacation possible.